-Whilst some government guidance has been revised, we are still in a phase where there is a cautious approach to easing the necessary restrictions put in place for the period of lockdown.
+We are still in a phase where there is a cautious approach to easing the necessary restrictions put in place for the period of lockdown.

-The governments in each jurisdiction are now on broadly similar yet distinct pathways and timelines towards transitioning out of lockdown.
+The governments in each jurisdiction are on broadly similar yet distinct pathways and timelines towards transitioning out of lockdown.
 Therefore, the details on ElimNET will provide separate guidelines, advice and resources that are region-specific.
 These will be updated in line with significant changes in government and public health advice.

 No place of worship will be able to reopen before a decision by the respective government and churches must follow this published guidance.
 Elim churches will need the permission of the national/regional office to reopen.
 From that point, each individual church will be able to open safely and responsibly as and when they feel ready and able to do so.

 A series of Frequently Asked Questions are answered below, with additional information and full details of regional variations available for Elim leaders on ElimNET at elim.org.uk/coronavirusresource

 The information on this page is regularly updated, so please check back to ensure you have the latest guidance.

 The following details are regularly reviewed and updated, so please do keep checking back.

 Churches across the United Kingdom have been able to reopen for public services since July, with each of the four nations of the UK relaxing restrictions at different rates and with separate rules and guidance relating to churches and church activities.